json-schema-org/json-schema-spec/jsonschema-core.md

 subschema was unsuccessful.
 It MUST NOT be included if the local validation result of the containing subschema was successful.

-Implementations that wish to provide dropped annotations MUST NOT provide them as their default behavior.
-Dropped annotations MUST only be included when the implementations is explicitly configured to do so.
+As the intended purpose for including these annotations is debugging, implementations that wish to provide dropped annotations SHOULD NOT provide them as their default behavior.
+Dropped annotations SHOULD only be included when the implementation is explicitly configured to do so or if the implementation is specifically intended to be used as a debugging tool.

-When represented in JSON, the key for this information MUST be "droppedAnnotations".

 ## Security Considerations {#security}